Essential Knowledge: Passports and REAL ID

 Where and how do I get a passport?

 The U.S. State Department is in charge of issuing passports (sometimes called passport books, to distinguish them from passport cards).
 The State Department’s website has an easy-to-use, interactive guide that helps you apply for a passport, whether or not you’ve had one in the past.
 This guide will take you through every step of the process, from entering your date of birth to taking a passport photo to printing the application.
 An important note: you are not allowed to wear glasses in your passport photo.

 Once you follow this guide and print your passport application, you will need to bring it to a physical location that accepts passport applications, as the State Department does not accept them online.
 The United States Postal Service has a website where you can find the nearest passport acceptance location.
 Then, simply bring your application to the location and submit it, along with your payment.
-A standard United States passport costs $110, plus a $25 fee due at the processing facility and any expedited processing or shipping charges incurred.
+Renewing a standard passport by mail costs $110, while purchasing a new passport costs $145, plus any expedited processing or shipping charges incurred.

 How long does it take to obtain a passport?